yuzhesong/yuzhesong.github.io/_pages/cv.md

 Skills
 ======
-* Programming in Python, IDL, Fortran and C++.
+* Programming in Python, Fortran and C++.
+* Data analysis with Python and SQL.
-* Languages: Native speaker of Mandarin, fluent in English.
+* Languages: Native speaker of Mandarin, native level fluency in English.